core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 For each traditional observation ongoing on the target resource, the server MAY cancel that observation.
 Then, the server considers the corresponding clients as now taking part in the group observation, for which it increases the corresponding observer counter accordingly.

 The server sends to each of such clients an informative response message, encoded as a unicast response with response code 5.03 (Service Unavailable).
-As per {{RFC7641}}, such a response does not include an Observe option.
+As per {{RFC7641}}, such a response does not include an Observe Option.
 The response MUST be Confirmable and MUST NOT encode link-local addresses.

 The Content-Format of the informative response is set to application/informative-response+cbor, defined in {{content-format}}.
 The payload of the informative response is a CBOR map including the following parameters, whose CBOR labels are defined in {{informative-response-params}}.